simon-hng/bachelor_kolloqium/slides.md

 - Chart showing composition of final grade
     - Limited to only Points and Deductions
 - Correct feedback is aggregated into single feedback
-    - Works well when working on exercise but does not work well when reviewing exercise
     - Essentially two use cases:
         - Interactive Learning by pushing / updating our submission and having a look at the feedback; Works well with this view
         - Seing all the feedback at once after the deadline and reviewing our submission with no future changes to it.